NCAS-CMS/cms-website/pages/archer2.md

 **Compute Nodes:** \\
 The compute nodes CANNOT see the `/home` filesystem.
 Unlike ARCHER, batch scripts also run on the compute nodes.
 All files referenced in batch scripts and used by running jobs MUST be located on the `/work` file system.

-**Serial Nodes:** \\
+**Serial/Data Analysis Nodes:** \\
-The 4-cabinet system DOES NOT have serial nodes.
-Until the full-system comes online, which will have serial nodes, all data transfer tasks will need to run on the login nodes.
+ARCHER2 has 2 data analysis nodes, which are accessible both in batch via the Slurm serial queue and also interactively.
+See [ARCHER2 Data Analysis documentation](https://docs.archer2.ac.uk/user-guide/analysis/) for full details.
+This is where the model compilations are run.
+Due to the configuration of these nodes, it is currently not possible to run ARCHER2 to JASMIN data transfer tasks on the serial nodes.
+Whilst the ARCHER2/JASMIN teams work on a permanent solution, data transfers currently need to be run on the login nodes.
+Full details on the setup required is available on our [data transfer](https://TODO) page.

 **File Systems:** \\
 ARCHER2 has a `/home` and `/work` file system with identical structure to that on ARCHER.
-The 4-cabinet system will have only 325TB on `/work` and 1.7TB on `/home`.
-The full system will have substantially more.
+We currently have 655TB disk space on `/work` and 4TB on `/home`.

 **Budgets:** \\
 The ARCHER2 budget structure and membership works in exactly the same way as for ARCHER2.
 See the ARCHER2 documentation for information on [resources and how to check budgets](https://docs.archer2.ac.uk/user-guide/scheduler/#resources).